rarup1/kafka-pipelines/README.md

         /etc/confluent/docker/run
 ```

+### Check which plugins are available

+**Check plugins by calling REST API** : `curl localhost:8083/connector-plugins | jq`
+This should show our mongo and redshift connectors that are downloaded from the confluent hub in the initial commmand in our docker-compose.
+These are saved to '/usr/share/confluent-hub-components'  and '/usr/local/share/kafka/plugins' which are added to our connect_plugin_path so Kafka knows where to look for plugins.
+The JDBC plugin comes by default with the confluent platform (cp-kafka-connect).
+One can easily install salesforce source/sink connectors from confluent hub and many others.

 ## Configure source connector (incremental and update)

 There are two types of connectors in Kafka; Source and Sink.
-We will first configure our source connector to read from our source database (MySQL) into our kafka broker.
+We will first configure our source connector to poll from our source database (MySQL) and write into our Kafka broker.
 Run the following command once all services are up and running (usually takes 2 minutes)

 ```
   curl -X POST \